Shannon Noll: Legacy

 Noll has become a popular Internet meme, particularly in Australia.
 The popular phrase "Shannon Noll was robbed of the 2003 Australian Idol title" gained popularity in 2015, with multiple Facebook pages appearing featuring the phrase.
 Noll acknowledged the internet fame, finding it "very funny" and stating, "Some of the stuff they've done is bloody brilliant and very clever and very funny.
 I reckon half of the kids putting together these memes need to be on my marketing team!"
 In January 2016, a Facebook page was created titled "Get Shannon Noll to Groovin' the Moo 2016".
-Despite the page's thousands of likes, the organisers of Groovin' the Moo didn't reach out to the artist to perform.
+Despite the page's thousands of likes, the organisers of Groovin' the Moo did not reach out to the artist to perform.
 In June 2016, the 'GATchphrase' for the 2016 GAT (a theme chosen by the VCE students of Victoria to write into their papers to show group protest) was voted to be Shannon Noll was robbed of the 2003 Australian Idol title.
 An estimated 3,600 took part in this event.

 Personal life

-Noll married his long-time girlfriend Rochelle Ogston at St Peter's Church in Cremorne, New South Wales on 2 October 2004.
+Noll married his long-time girlfriend Rochelle Ogston at St Peter's Church in Cremorne, New South Wales, on 2 October 2004.
 They have three sons and a daughter.

 Legal issues

 In December 2004, Noll was caught driving drunk in his home town of Condobolin.
-He promptly admitted that it was a "stupid mistake."
+He promptly admitted that it was a "stupid mistake".
 On 5 April 2005, Noll pleaded guilty in court to driving with a blood alcohol reading of 0.11.
-The magistrate disqualified him from driving for nine months, fined him $1,000 and ordered him to pay court costs.
+The magistrate disqualified him from driving for nine months, fined him $1,000, and ordered him to pay court costs.

 On 15 January 2017, Noll was arrested for assaulting a bouncer at an Adelaide strip club.
 He was charged with two counts of assault and was scheduled to appear at the Adelaide magistrates court in February 2017.

 The charges were dropped during a brief court hearing on 6 April 2017.